AhmedsZamzam/confluent_aws_terraform_sample/README.md

 This repo uses Terraform to deploy

 1. Private Confluent Cloud cluster
-2. AWS VPC
+2. An AWS VPC in your AWS Account
-3. Peering connection
+3. Peering connection to the new VPC
-4. MongoDB Sink Connector
+4. A MongoDB Sink Connector

 ### Prerequisites